srikantpatnaik/gnu-linux.org/content/Firefox-market-place-installation.rst

         git clone https://github.com/mozilla/app-validator.git

-* During this `make` the first file runs is prod.txt which clone number of required packages and other python and django packages.
+* During this `make`, the first file run is prod.txt which clone number of required packages and other python and django packages.

 * The other error you may get while running the complied.txt file during the compilation of the `M2crypto` packages.

 ::